Zoom

 • Put mobile phones on silent.

-• Make sure that the right person has been assigned as the host and add any co-host rights for the persons requiring these.
+• Make sure that the right person has been assigned as the host and add any co-host rights for those who need them.

 • Make sure the participants can hear the audio and see the video and presentation materials.

-• Instruct the participants with regard to asking questions: should they use their microphones or the chat for asking questions and will the questions be answered during or after the meeting?
-Briefly instruct the participants about the essential buttons (microphone, video, chat, potential polls).
+• Instruct the participants with regard to asking questions: should they use their microphones or the chat for asking questions and will the questions be answered during or after the meeting.
+Briefly instruct the participants on the essential buttons (microphone, video, chat, any polls).

-• Share the meeting’s programme with the participants.
+• Share the meeting schedule with the participants.

-• If the event is recorded, remind the participants about this.
+• If the event will be recorded, remind the participants about this.

 During the meeting

-• Chat moderating; if questions are answered after the presentation(s) and there is a lot of chat conversation, it might be a good idea for the moderator(s) to pick out questions as they are being asked in the chat.
+Chat moderating: if questions are not answered until the end of the presentation, and the chat is very active, it might help if the moderator(s) pick out questions as they are being asked in the chat.

-• Make sure that the meeting is advancing according to the schedule.
+Make sure the meeting is advancing according to the schedule.

 At the end of the meeting